Lobular carcinoma in situ (LCIS)

 LCIS is not cancer.
 It is when there are abnormal cells in the lobules (milk-producing glands) in the breast.
 Having LCIS means you have a higher risk of developing breast cancer.
 It doesn’t mean you will definitely get cancer.

-Most women with LCIS won't get breast cancer.
-Both women and men can get LCIS but it is very rare in men.
+Most people with LCIS won't get breast cancer.
+LCIS it is very rare in men.

 LCIS is also called lobular neoplasia.
 It isn’t cancer but looks like cancer cells growing in the milk-producing glands of the breast.